2 x Gold at Provincials

 Cross Country Nova Scotia is proud to announce North Highland Nordic’s Daniel Murray as the recipient of the 2020 Bryan Scallion Memorial Award for the fastest male skier at the Nova Scotia Cross-Country Ski Championships.
 Murray achieved the top male aggregate time, calculated across two days of racing, for the 14.4km classic and 14.4km skate events.
 The CCNS board of directors established this award to honour Bryan Scallion’s lifetime dedication to advancing the sport of cross-country skiing in Nova Scotia, along with his unwavering commitment to developing competitive athletes.

 The Nova Scotia Cross-Country Ski Championships has been held annually for more than 50 years.
 Skiers of all ages and abilities are encouraged to participate and experience the camaraderie inherent in this long-standing event.
+We’re proud of all our athletes and volunteers demonstrating excellence in our sport.
+Take a peek at our historic recipients.
+Murray is a repeat award recipient for team and volunteer award categories.

 Halifax Nordic Ski Club hosted the 2020 Provincials at Oakfield Golf and Country Club, a first-time venue for the championships, attracting 40 skiers from ages 7 – 70 years.
 The two-day event offered race distances of 1.8km – 14.4km on a 1.5km serpentine loop, in classic and freestyle techniques on Feb 22nd – 23rd.
 Tremendous effort and expertise by volunteers enabled this event to happen, notably, the grooming required to provide a skiable surface.